Hunter in Montana kills grizzly bear, injures cub in self-defense, officials say

 A spokesman for Montana Fish, Wildlife and Parks told the Associated Press that the bow hunter was in thick brush on Montana's Rocky Mountain Front when he came across the bears at the Blackleaf Wildlife Management Area.

 The hunter shot both with a pistol.
 The adult female bear was killed and the 2-year-old cub was wounded and had to be put down.
-It was unclear what lead up to the shooting.
+It was unclear what led up to the shooting.

 Grizzles are protected under the Endangered Species Act in the Lower 48 states.
 Investigators determined the hunter was acting in self-defense and will not face charges.